the-future-of-benchmarking/hosted-iteration-03/README.md

 # Hosted Iteration 03
-This repo hosts the build of the iteration 03 (ecnryption)
+This repo hosts the build of the iteration 03 (encryption)